TiBillet/Lespass/README.md

   # Populate the database with the public tenant ( the first one : www. )
   python manage.py create_public

-  # Create the root user
+  # Create the root user on the "public" tenant
   # Use VERY STRONG PASSWORD AND DON'T USE THE SAME EMAIL as .env !
   python manage.py create_tenant_superuser
     ? -> public